eqperes/forest-examples/expressjs/smart-action/simple/README.md

-# Forest with Expressjs - Multiple SQL Databases Example
+# Forest with Expressjs - Simple Smart Action Example

-Your're in the good place if you have an application (in any language) that have multiple SQL databases and you would like to have one Forest admin interface built on top.
+This example shows you how to create a very simple Smart Action "Block account" on a "customers" collection.

 - [Requirements](#requirements)
 - [Installation](#installation)